naorlivne/dcos-docs/1.10/cli/command-reference/dcos-auth/dcos-auth-login.md

 ---

 # Description
 Log in to DC/OS authentication.
+When you run the [dcos cluster setup](/docs/1.10/cli/command-reference/dcos-cluster/dcos-cluster-setup) command, you are automatically logged in to DC/OS authentication.

 # Usage